jalfje/byoa/README.md

 With the requirements installed, simply run

 ```
-docker-compose up -d
+docker-compose up
 ```

 from within the main folder.
 This will build both the frontend and manager docker images, create a container for each, get them to talk to each other, and allow them to be accessed from your host machine.

-A localhost port (port 8000) to access the server will be printed to the console.
+A localhost port (`0.0.0.0:8000/`) to access the server will be printed to the console.
 Use this to access your server for as long as the process is running in the console.
 The main endpoint is `/submit/` (and the endpoint `/` redirects to `/submit/`), which allows you to upload a python script, a dockerfile, and a json description of the data you wish to run the script on.

 # Teardown

-To stop the running containers, simply run
+To stop the running containers, press `Ctrl+C`, then run

 ```
 docker-compose down